Head Lice Facts: How to Get Rid of Nits Fast

 If you don’t treat head lice, they can persist for a long time – up to and more than a year in many cases.
 Using a detection comb regularly on wet hair is one of the main ways to treat head lice, as well as detect them.
 And while it can be quite laborious, wet combing is also a method that avoids the use of chemicals.

 If you want to use the wet combing method, you should repeat the procedure on days three, six, nine, 12 and 15 to get rid of young lice before they become old enough to lay their own eggs.
 Comb the hair thoroughly each time for maximum effectiveness.

-Meanwhile, lotion treatments that use insecticides can also get rid of head lice – these usually need to be used twice.
+Meanwhile, lotion treatments that use insecticides can also get rid of head lice – these usually need to be used twice, but only use them if you are sure you have found at least one live louse.
 Normal shampoo and normal combing, however, aren’t effective against head lice.

 Most insecticide treatments work by coating the lice and smothering them.
 These are thought to be effective if used correctly and if all affected people in your household are treated at the same time.
 They include:

 Dimeticone 4% lotion/spray/gel